AdamT20054/GasWatch/README.md

 Invite the bot here: *coming soon*

-If you would like to host your own local version, you can follow the steps below. *Please note that the self hosted version is different to the public one hosted.
-The self hosted version is built to be used on one specific server while the public version is built for hundreds of servers to use at once.*
+If you would like to host your own local version, you can follow the steps below. *Please note that the self-hosted version is different to the public one hosted.
+The self-hosted version is built to be used on one specific server while the public version is built for hundreds of servers to use at once.*

 ### Prerequisites